Best First Foods for Baby (purees & baby-led weaning)

 - For Baby-Led Weaning: Cut a banana in half, and then gently cut about 2 inches from the stem around the banana.
 Peel the top off, but leave the banana attached, thus giving baby a handle to hold onto.
 Hand baby the stem part of the banana for them to hold onto while they eat the banana.

-- For Baby-Led Weaning: Cut long strips of squash and place in a steamer basket over boiling water.
+- For Baby-Led Weaning: Cut 1 cup of squash into long strips and place in a steamer basket over boiling water.
 Steam for 8-10 minutes until tender.
 Let cool and serve.

 Green Beans for Baby